actions-ecosystem/action-release-label/README.md

 4. [actions-ecosystem/action-regex-match](https://github.com/actions-ecosystem/action-regex-match) extracts a *release note* from the pull request body.
 5. [actions-ecosystem/action-push-tag](https://github.com/actions-ecosystem/action-push-tag) pushes the bumped Git tag with the pull request reference as a message.
 6. [actions/create-release](https://github.com/actions/create-release) creates a GitHub release with the Git tag and the *release note* when the semver update level is *major* or *minor*.
-7. [actions-ecosystem/action-create-comment](https://github.com/actions-ecosystem/action-create-comment) creates a comment that reports the new GitHub release.
+7. *[Optional]* [actions-ecosystem/action-create-comment](https://github.com/actions-ecosystem/action-create-comment) creates a comment that reports the new GitHub release.

 For further details, see each action document.